Sunset at the Phoenix Airport

 “Okay, now it is clear.
 He has confirmed it,” he said as if it was a new development.
 “I will go back and purchase your tickets and you do not need to sign anything.
 I can only fly you to LAX not to Phoenix is that okay?”

 “We need to get to Phoenix or Raleigh,” I said.
-I’d be happy at this point with an end point anywhere in the USA, but he did ask, that must mean it is a choice.
+I’d be happy at this point with an end point anywhere in the USA, but he asked, that must mean it is a choice.

 “Okay, I may not be able to but I will try.
 We will at least get you to LAX.”